TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/getting-started-python.md

 The *request* parameter allows our server to access the message payload sent by Tyk Gateway.
 We can use this data, pertaining to the request and session, to process and generate a response.

-The *context* parameter provides additional information and functionalities related to the RPC call, such as timeout limits, cancellation signals etc. This is a *grpc.ServicerContext* or a *grpc.aio.ServicerContext*, object depending upon whether a synchronous or AsyncIO gRPC server is implemented.
+The *context* parameter provides additional information and functionalities related to the RPC call, such as timeout limits, cancellation signals etc. This is a [grpc.ServicerContext](https://grpc.github.io/grpc/python/grpc.html#grpc.ServicerContext) or a [grpc.aio.ServicerContext](https://grpc.github.io/grpc/python/grpc_asyncio.html#grpc.aio.ServicerContext), object depending upon whether a synchronous or AsyncIO gRPC server is implemented.

 In the next step we will implement a subclass that will handle requests made by Tyk Gateway for remote execution of custom plugins.